-Located in a family owned garden centre business in the village of Four Marks in Hampshire, The Black Dog Workshop provides a purpose built and welcoming creative space for woodturners.
+Located in a family owned garden centre business in the village of Four Marks in Hampshire, the Workshop provides a purpose built and welcoming creative space for woodturners.
 The goal is to promote turning to a wider audience, both young and old and encourage a sense of achievement and confidence through the art of turning.

 When you come to the workshop to learn about turning or even to give it a try, you can be assured of a first class day of skill-learning in an informal atmosphere with an energetic, knowledgeable and patient tutor.
 Look over the courses available and make a booking for the one that suits your needs or curiosity.
 Contact the workshop if you have any queries and we’ll be happy to help.

-The Black Dog Workshop is founded on a basis of promoting woodturning and encouraging self confidence and a sense of achievement through woodturning and is fully equipped for beginners through to experienced turners.
+The workshop is founded on the basis of promoting woodturning and encouraging self confidence and a sense of achievement through woodturning and is fully equipped for beginners through to experienced turners.

-Bathed in natural light from five, one metre high windows to the north-east and a large window to the south-east over looking the Hampshire country side, The Black Dog workshop is a haven for woodturning creatives.
+Bathed in natural light from five, one metre high windows to the north-east and a large window to the south-east over looking the Hampshire country side, the workshop is a haven for woodturning creatives.

 The main workshop lathe is an Axminster 2030 Trade lathe.
 It is a beast of a machine and allows pieces to be turned up to 20″ over the bed and up to a whopping 39″ using the bed extention.
 This is where I do my own turning as well as make the videos enjoyed on YouTube.
 It is also the demonstration lathe used during lessons..